byzhou/cfi_notes/README.md

 | 0x10cf8 | 0x10ce8 | address of ASCII for "3cat" |
 | 0x10d00 | 0x10dd0 | RTTI information of the parent class animal |

-To get the cxxabi class type info function, you can use the following command ( not relevant in this context, but good to known):
+To get the cxxabi class type info function, you can use the following command ( not relevant in this context, but good to know):

 ```bash
 $ riscv64-unknown-linux-gnu-objdump -d -j .data.rel.ro helloworld